Old Schoolhouse Exterior Renovation

 Spennermann in his analysis of another building where sheets were found with similar marks asserts this is not from stacking while wet, because there is no smudging, so he then assumes it was an intentional way of marking "seconds", or faulty sheets, which were sold at a lower price.
 This needs much more elaboration which is not provided in the report.

-Having my own examples and need to know I need to dispute this.
+Having my own examples and need-to-know I have to dispute this.

 This is not a reversed photo.
 I believe this is the result of stacking while the ink is still wet, i.e. where the ink is thicker at the outlines.